Weekly media report - 2025 10 08

 [personal profile] gentlyepigrams

-gentlyepigrams: (books - war of ideas)
+gentlyepigrams: (books - only true magic)

 [personal profile] gentlyepigrams